nburrus/tuxpaint/SURFACE-SDL3.md

 The build also converts sub-byte indexed surfaces before thumbnailing and converts the Emitter plugin's paletted surface to RGBA before scaling.
 Both changes fix startup memory errors found with AddressSanitizer.

+## Surface pen eraser on Wayland

+SDL 3.4.2 records Wayland tablet tool type `ERASER`, but its Wayland event handler passes `false` as the eraser argument to every `SDL_SendPenTouch` call.
+As a result, Tux Paint sees the reversed pen end as another drawing tip.
+Apply `patches/SDL-3.4.2-wayland-eraser.patch` to SDL 3.4.2 source with `patch -p1` and build SDL with Wayland enabled.
+Place its `libSDL3.so.0` in the private Tux Paint library directory so the `/opt` launcher loads it.
+This avoids changing the system SDL library used by other applications.